ianozsvald/data_science_delivered/README.md

         -   you can store sparse data on disk with hdf5 and compression

-    -   pickles of dicts are good for persisting python objects
+    -   pickles of `dicts` are good for persisting python objects

-        -   add a timestamp and maybe a git commit for traceability
+        - add a timestamp and maybe a git commit for traceability and a notes key in a `dict` along with your data (which might be `numpy` arrays, `dataframes` etc)
+        - have a script that visits all your pickles, loads them in and reports the build-time, label and notes so you can quickly check what's deployed

 -   useful python tools